playermissile/dli_tutorial/index.rst

  * VSCROLL (``$20``): enable vertical scrolling for this mode line
  * HSCROLL (``$10``): enable horizontal scrolling for this mode line

-The 14 available graphics modes are encoded into bits 3-0 using values as shown in this table:
+The 14 available graphics modes are encoded into low 4 bits using values as shown in this table:

 .. csv-table::